Tokaimura nuclear accidents: Regulatory deficiencies

+Company errors

-The second contributing issue was the use of an unapproved procedure.
-The accident occurred while manufacturing fuel at a different enrichment which was made infrequently.
-Because of a combination of reduced revenue, layoffs and inexperience, the company felt pressured to make this fuel despite not having the procedure approved.
-They stated that they did not submit a procedure for making this type of fuel to the regulator because they knew it would not get approved, and they would not be able to make it at all.
+Because of a combination of reduced revenue, layoffs and inexperience, JCO felt pressured to manufacture fuel at a different enrichment which was made infrequently, using a procedure that had not been approved by regulatory bodies.
+The unapproved process in which they made the fuel skipped several crucial safety steps.
+JCO stated that they did not submit this procedure to the regulator because they knew it would not get approved, in which case they would not have been able to make it at all.

 The JCO facility converted uranium hexafluoride into enriched uranium dioxide fuel.
-This served as the first step in producing fuel rods for Japan's power plants and research reactors.
+This served as the first step in producing fuel rods for power plants and research reactors.
 Enriching nuclear fuel requires precision and has the potential to impose extreme risks to technicians.
 If done improperly, the process of combining nuclear products can produce a fission reaction which, in turn, produces radiation.
-In order to enrich the uranium fuel, a specific chemical purification procedure is required.
-The steps included feeding small batches of uranium oxide powder into a designated dissolving tank in order to produce uranyl nitrate using nitric acid.
-Next, the mixture is carefully transported to a specially crafted buffer tank.
-The buffer tank containing the combined ingredients is specially designed to prevent fission activity from reaching criticality.
-In a precipitation tank, ammonia is added forming a solid product.
-This tank is meant to capture any remaining nuclear waste contaminants.
-In the final process, uranium oxide is placed in the dissolving tanks until purified, without enriching the isotopes, in a wet-process technology specialized by Japan.
+In order to enrich the fuel, a specific chemical purification procedure is followed.
+The steps included feeding small batches of uranium oxide powder into a designated dissolving tank to produce uranyl nitrate using nitric acid.
+Next, the mixture is carefully transported to a buffer tank, specially designed to prevent fission activity from reaching criticality.
+In a precipitation tank, ammonia is then added, forming a solid product and capturing any remaining nuclear waste contaminants.
+Lastly, uranium oxide is placed in the dissolving tanks until purified, without enriching the isotopes, in a wet-process technology specialized by Japan.

-Pressure placed upon JCO to increase efficiency led the company to employ an illegal procedure where they skipped several key steps in the enrichment procedure.
-The technicians poured the product by hand in stainless-steel buckets directly into a precipitation tank.
-This process inadvertently contributed to a critical mass level incident triggering uncontrolled nuclear chain reactions over the next several hours.

-Victim report

-Two of the workers were working on the tank at the time of the accident; the third was in a nearby room.
-All three immediately reported seeing blue-white flashes.
-They evacuated immediately upon hearing the gamma alarms sound.
-After evacuating, one of the workers that was at the tank began experiencing symptoms of radiation exposure.
-The worker passed out, then regained consciousness 70 minutes later.
-The three workers were then transferred to the hospital, which confirmed that they were exposed to high doses of gamma, neutron, and other radiation.

-In addition to these three workers who immediately felt symptoms, 56 people at the JCO plant were reported to have been exposed to the gamma, neutron, and other irradiation.
-In addition to the workers at the site, construction workers who were working on a job site nearby, were also reported to have been exposed.
+The fuel being made on the day of the event was JCO's first batch for the Jōyō experimental fast breeder reactor in three years; no proper qualification and training requirements were established to prepare for the process.Pressure placed upon JCO to increase efficiency led the company to skip several key steps in the enrichment procedure.
+Under correct operating procedure, aqueous uranyl nitrate would be stored inside a buffer tank and gradually pumped into the precipitation tank in 2.4 kg increments.
+Instead of pumping the uranyl nitrate, the technicians used buckets to pour the product by hand directly into the precipitation tank; the workers followed JCO operating manual guidance in doing this, but were unaware it was not approved by the STA.

+Chronology of events